reka18/3308project/README.md

 ## SETUP DATABASE
-Install postgres v9.6 locally.
-Make sure you also have 9.6 version of PSQL.
+Install postgres v12 locally.
+Make sure you also have 12 version of PSQL.

 ### Mac
 ##### install, remember that your rc file is either `.bash_profile` or `.zshrc` depending on what terminal you are using
 ```
-brew install postgresql@9.6
+brew install postgresql
 echo 'export PATH="/user/local/opt/postgresql@9.6/bin:$PATH"' >> <your rc file>
 ```
 ##### start service
 ```
-brew services start postgresql@9.6
+brew services start postgresql
 ```
 ##### enter PSQL
 ```